Things To Do In Fredericksburg, TX And Texas Hill Country

 Also located on the Lyndon B. Johnson National Historical Park Grounds is the Sauer-Beckmann Living History Farm.
 Visit a living history farmstead of the pioneers.
 See how the farm families of a century ago lived.
 Learn about seasonal activities such as sausage making, sheep shearing, canning, etc.

-Funtabulous family-friendly entertainment.
-A totally new experience for Fredericksburg – professional resident cast presents costumed and choreographed live variety music productions from the golden era of rock n roll.
+Fantabulous family-friendly entertainment at the Rockbox.
+A totally new experience for Fredericksburg – the professional resident cast presents costumed and choreographed live variety music productions from the golden era of rock n roll.
 Every weekend in a state-of-the-art, 392-seat indoor theater.

 Weekly performances Friday-Sunday.
 109 N. Llano, one block of Main Street.
 The ticket office opens daily at 10 am.
 1-866-349-6688 or (830) 997-ROCK

 Historic Schools of Gillespie County